 Pakachere is the perfect place for service learning, community outreach, nature appreciation, hiking and a fun time away from the classroom.
 We offer programmes for groups & schools, whether you want to come for 1 day only or stay for a couple of weeks.
 We can develop programmes with you for (long-term) community and conservation projects.
 We cater for all needs, all ages and are looking forward to welcoming you here at our beautiful lodge!
 We have a lot of local knowledge and a big network, and we are happy to work with you to tailor your perfect stay.

 Pakachere Backpackers is an informal social meeting place, situated near the centre of Zomba and at he foot of Zomba Mountain.
-Pakachere has basic rooms; 3 dorms (total 18 beds in the dorms) and 2 private en-suite double rooms (1 extra single bed can be added).
+Pakachere has basic rooms; 3 dorms (total 18 beds in the dorms) and 2 private en-suite rooms.
 There is a lovely big garden for games and camping.
-There is a restaurant on site serving food between 6:30AM and 8PM.
+There is a restaurant on site serving food between 7AM and 8PM.

 Jeroen Swinkels and Annelies de Bruine took over Pakachere end of 2017.
 Jeroen is biologist with a passion for conservation and a lot of experience working with student groups organising and leading field trips.
 He used to work in the Congo and in the Caribbean, currently works at Chancellor College (University of Malawi) as Chief Technician of the Biology Lab and he does the finances for Pakachere.
 Annelies is social scientist with a degree in youth work, lectured international communication at ChanCo and works in event management.
 She was involved in organising Lake of Stars and at Pakachere she is responsible for marketing & events.
 Both have been university lecturers in The Netherlands before moving to Malawi in September 2015.
 The couple run ‘Paka’ together with 17 local staff, ensuring you a pleasant and safe stay in Zomba and providing you with an educational fun programme.

 WORKING WITH SCHOOLS